aanbahl/EstrogensAndCognition1/README.md

                                                         n=length(Group),
                                                         sem=sd(PdG, na.rm = T)/sqrt(n-1))
 ```
 Step 7: Group comparison tests for the demographic data.
-Create a one factorial ANOVA for each group to see if there are any significant differences between groups
+Create a one factorial ANOVA for each group to see if there are any significant differences between groups.
 ```
 #Age
 attach(clean_data)